UEFA Euro 2016 final

-Portugal's Pepe was named man of the match, and France's Antoine Griezmann received the player of the tournament award.
+The final took place in front of 75,868 spectators, and was refereed by English official Mark Clattenburg.
+Following a goalless 90 minutes which saw Portugal captain Cristiano Ronaldo depart the match through injury, Portugal then took the lead in the 108th minute through substitute Eder, after his low shot from 25 yd beat France goalkeeper Hugo Lloris.
+This would prove to be the contest's only goal, as Portugal won 1–0 to claim their first major tournament title.

 In winning the final, Portugal became the tenth different nation to win the European Championship, twelve years after losing their first final, at home in the 2004 tournament.
-France became the second host team to lose the final, after Portugal, and suffered their first defeat at a major tournament hosted in the country since the 1960 European Nations' Cup third-place playoff against Czechoslovakia.
+France became the second host team to lose the final, after Portugal, and suffered their first defeat at a major tournament hosted in the country since the 1960 European Nations' Cup third place play-off against Czechoslovakia.
 This was the fifth European Championship final to end in a draw after 90 minutes of play, and the second whose winners were decided by extra time, after the inaugural final in 1960.
 As the winners, Portugal gained entry into their first FIFA Confederations Cup, which was played in Russia in 2017.